Project Reports

 Final Oral Presentation

-Saturday April 14, you will present your work in an oral presentation in ETLC e1-013, as a demo and on a poster.
+You will present your work in an oral presentation in ETLC e1-007, and in the ETLC Solarium as a demo and on a poster.

-Print out and complete the tasks on this sign-off sheet and hand it in to Nancy by the last lab (or make other arrangements) for credit in the presentations.
+Print out and complete the tasks on this sign-off sheet and hand it in to Nancy by the last lab (or make other arrangements) for part of the presentation grade.
 Every line should be completed and indicated lines should be initialed.

-Oral presentations to the class and public will be 15 minutes including demonstration plus questions.
+Oral public presentations will be 11 minutes including demonstration (you will be penalized if you have to be cut off at 12 min.) plus time for questions.
 Your adherence to the time limit will be part of the mark.
 Remember to rehearse the timing of the presentation and the demo.
 This is not long enough to give a comprehensive description of how you implemented your project.
 Try to give a brief motivation, overview and focus on some technically interesting details.
 Your demonstration can be at any time during the presentation -- it doesn't have to be at the end.
 You will have a document camera to project the demonstration of your project.
 While you are presenting, the previous group will cart away their project and the next group will be setting up for seamless presentations and demos.

 Your first slide should contain a title (plus an optional sub-text), group members' names, a photo or illustration (possibly as the background).
 Rehearse and time your presentation.
-You will probably only have time for 10-15 slides, depending if you will be showing slides during your demo.
+You will probably only have time for 7-12 other slides, depending if you will be showing slides during your demo.

 Posters are to be 23.4" high by 31" wide, in colour with a white background.
 Try to include at least one photo.
 Posters, like presentation slides, work better with bulleted points and figures than with paragraphs of text.
 Use this poster template [adapted from MECE 460 and EE 401].
 You may submit .PPT .PPTX or .PDF generated by any software, but please try to have your poster resemble the template.

-You can borrow the CMPE490 digital camera from Nancy or Rick to take pictures of your project in action for your presentation title slide, poster and report.
+You can borrow the ECE492 digital camera from Nancy or Rick to take pictures of your project in action for your presentation title slide, poster and report.

 Recommended settings: